martinohanlon/mayhem-pi/README.md

 ## RetroPie

-To run Mayhem on RetroPie, X needs to be installed - Install it from using the RetroPie menus - `RetroPie Config > Update > Raspbian Tools > Install Desktop`.
+To run Mayhem on RetroPie, X needs to be installed - Install it using the RetroPie menu - `RetroPie Config > Update > Raspbian Tools > Install Desktop`.

 To install Mayhem to the 'ports' section of RetroPie: